 Courage: The lack of fear of experiencing and the belief in innovation, gave us courage so that instead of repeating others, we believed in ourselves; the type of organization’s management, field of study and the kind of activities were all the results of our own thinking, therefore we were not frightened by being challenged in any field against the accepted circumstances.

 Independency: Independency for a civic or even political organization, is equal to its freedom.
-Certainly, this has its own advantages and disadvantages; it is a disadvantage in the sense that without any empirical support and resources it would be left alone, yet it is an advantage if the goal is a long term activism, this independency would allow risk taking, innovation and flexibility.
-In general in terms of your goal, your interest will not be any different from your organization’s interest, and this means: Ensured continuity on the right path.
+Certainly, this has its own advantages and disadvantages; it is a disadvantage in the sense that without any empirical support and resources it would be left alone, yet it is an advantage if the goal is long term activism, this independency would allow risk-taking, innovation, and flexibility.
+In general, in terms of your goal, your interest will not be any different from your organization’s interest, and this means Ensured continuity on the right path.

 Diligently and tirelessly: The fulltime members have been and still are mentally and physically active for 20 hours a day at times.
 We have experienced imprisonment and tolerated the lack of basic amenities; we knew that we were unexperienced and every failure for us was an opportunity to learn.
 We capitalized on our hope and aspiration in order to be diligent and tireless, or simply we were pertinacious at work.
 We have been through the most difficult times and circumstances with this pertinacity and the desire to survive and to continue on our path.

-Organization: From the very beginning by the studying, we highly believed that the secret to our permanence in human rights activism would be in a team work; the kind of team work that in the security atmosphere of Iran is better to be regarded as “organized activism”.
+Organization: From the very beginning by the studying, we highly believed that the secret to our permanence in human rights activism would be in teamwork; the kind of teamwork that in the security atmosphere of Iran is better to be regarded as “organized activism”.
 A Coherent, unified and flexible organized activism that could as one body guarantee the existence of an organization.
-We truly believed in this idea, and with all seriousness we tried to build a single body of discipline and organization.
+We truly believed in this idea, and with all seriousness, we tried to build a single body of discipline and organization.

-In the security socio-political circumstances of the time, “Human Right Activist in Iran, HRAI” by relaying on the mentioned principles began its activism, and has been through 10 years of vicissitudes.
+In the security socio-political circumstances of the time, “Human Rights Activist in Iran, HRAI” by relying on the mentioned principles began its activism and has been through 10 years of vicissitudes.
 I believe it is the time that some of these peaks and important events of HRAI’s activism, even though briefly, be shared and examined:

 Farzad Kamangar, a Shooting Star